arbor-sim/arbor/doc/contrib/index.rst

 and feature requests or writing code which can be incorporated into Arbor itself.

-Arbor uses Git for version control and Github to host its code repository and nearly all of its infrastructure.
-If you're not familiar with Git or Github, please have at look at `this introduction <https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/set-up-git>`_.
+Arbor uses Git for version control and GitHub to host its code repository and nearly all of its infrastructure.
+If you're not familiar with Git or GitHub, please have at look at `this introduction <https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/set-up-git>`_.
 Make sure you have a `GitHub account <https://github.com/signup/free>`_.